 One of the closing costs VA buyers usually contend with is prepaid interest on their new mortgage.
 Unlike rent, your mortgage is paid in arrears, meaning each payment covers the previous month you lived in the home, not the current one.

 Let's say you close in mid-May; your first mortgage payment isn't typically due until July 1.
 That first payment covers the month of June.

 But your mortgage is still accruing interest from the time you close until the start of the next month.
-Lenders ask for this as a lump sum at closing day in the form of prepaid interest charges, which are calculated as a daily rate.
+Lenders ask for this as a lump sum part of closing costs in the form of prepaid interest charges, which are calculated as a daily rate.

 Prepaid interest charges are one of the big reasons people choose to close toward the end of the month.
 If you close on May 27, for example, the lender would collect just a few days' worth of interest payments.